Table Of Contents

 To see true profitability, break your margin into three layers, known as contribution margin:

-• CM1 = Revenue − COGS.
+CM1 = Revenue minus COGS.
 What's left after the cost of the product itself.

-• CM2 = CM1 − fulfillment (shipping, warehousing) − transaction fees.
+CM2 = CM1 minus fulfillment (shipping, warehousing) minus transaction fees.
 What's left after getting the order to the customer.

-• CM3 = CM2 − ad spend and marketing.
+CM3 = CM2 minus ad spend and marketing.
 The closest view of operating profit.

-Scaling means putting more money behind what already makes money, and cutting what doesn't.
-Before you raise budgets, find where profit is leaking and where it's concentrated.
+Scaling means putting more money behind what already makes money.
+Before you raise any budgets, find where profit is leaking and where it's concentrated.
+This is the step most founders skip, because the signal they're watching (revenue, ROAS, order volume) looks good.
+The problem is buried in the costs their dashboard doesn't show.

 Work through three questions:

-• Which products are genuinely profitable?
-Your best seller by units can be your worst earner once COGS and ad spend are counted.
-Double down on the real profit drivers.
+Which products are genuinely profitable?
+Your best seller by units can be your worst earner once COGS and real ad spend are counted.
+We've found this is more common than founders expect.
+The product that drives volume often has the thinnest margin, because it's the one you're spending the most to promote.
+Double down on the real profit drivers, not the revenue leaders.

-• Which countries make money?
+Which countries make money?
 Some international markets cost more to serve than they return.
+Shipping surcharges, higher return rates, and currency conversion fees compound quietly.
 Track profit by country and invest where the margin is.

-• Which campaigns bring profitable customers?
-Judge campaigns by the profit they generate, not the revenue they report, then scale the winners.
+Which campaigns bring profitable customers?
+Judge campaigns by the profit they generate, not the revenue they report, then scale the winners and cut the rest.

 Final Thoughts

-If you'd rather see your store's real profit by product, country, and campaign without building spreadsheets, Bloom is free to try on Shopify and install in a couple of minutes.
+If you'd rather see your store's real profit by product, country, and campaign without rebuilding a spreadsheet every time your costs shift, Bloom is free to try on Shopify and install in a couple of minutes.

 Frequently Asked Questions